Then Abram bound the youth with belts and straps,

 “We can’t know the German’s haven’t destroyed it,” McNamara said.
-“We need to make the trench on our first run, then we can move to the cover of the trees on the far side.
+“We need to make the trench on our first run.
+From there we can move to the cover of the trees on the far side.
 The forest will hide us.
 We’ll go all at once, fanned out.
 If there are Germans on these cliffs, we’ll give them too many targets to hit.”
 McNamara’s face was calm as he looked each of them in the eye.
-He knew that there were never too many targets.
+He knew there were never too many targets.
 “We run like hell and then we meet in the trench, understood?”

 “What if there’s no fuggin’ trench?”
 Wells asked.

-“There will be,” said McNamara.
-“And if not, it’ll be a long run to the trees but you’d damn well better run it than walk.”
+“Then we run all the way to the trees,” said McNamara.
 Donalson looked out across the field.
 In the darkness he couldn’t see the treeline.

-At McNamara’s instruction the squad lined up along the cliff face.
-They slipped out of the narrow path and clung to the steep wall, facing out over the field.
+At McNamara’s instruction the squad slipped out of the narrow path, clinging to the steep wall, their backs to the cliff and their eyes searching over the field that stretched out before them.
 It seemed endless.
 Donalson breathed deeply and tried to control his heart rate but he felt his pulse quickening.
 His adrenaline was kicking in, remembering his animal heritage.
 He blinked and swallowed a knot in his throat.

 McNamara gave his signal and they ran.
 Donalson couldn’t feel his feet or his hands but he knew that he was running, that his legs were pumping.
 It was as if he had turned off the sensory perception of his body, closed the door that connected his flesh to his mind, and was simply a passenger in the vehicle of his frame.

-In the distance a darkness of trees began to bloom before him, sprouting up out of the earth.
-To his left were Kitchner and Mitchell, to his right Carle, Gilson and the rest.
+In the distance, a darkness of trees began to bloom before him, sprouting up out of the earth.
+To his left were Kitchner and Gilson, to his right Wells, McNamara and the rest.
 They were running fast and the shadow of the trees was growing.
 Soon a dark line could be seen, cutting across the ground.
 The trench.
-They were nearly halfway to it when a cry went up behind them and the pop of rifle fire burst from the cliffs.
+They were nearly halfway to it when a cry went up behind them and a pop of rifle fire burst from the cliffs.

 We’re Not Saved Yet

-When Donalson could see again, Kitchner was kneeling before him.
+When Donalson came to, Kitchner was kneeling before him.
 “I don’t think he can hear me,” he was saying.

 “Holy shit.
 He can fuggin’ talk?” said Wells from nearby.
 There was dirt on his face and blood on his hands.
 A black trickle ran down from his left ear.
-“Give him some fugging space,” he said.
-Kitchner, crouching, moved down the trench.
+“Give him some fugging space,” he said, pushing Kitchner farther down the trench.

 “You alright?”
 Wells asked.
+He sat beside Donalson, their backs pressed against the damp soil.
 “You were out of it for a while there, buddy.
 Just sitting here, staring into the fuggin’ dirt.”

 Donalson looked down at his hands and feet.
 He ran his hands over his chest and blinked his eyes.
 His pack had been burned in the explosion and he removed its charred remains from over his shoulders, laying them to rest on the ground beside him.
 “I’m okay,” he said.
 “McNamara?”

 Wells shook his head.
-“Just me, you and the twins,” he gestured at tall, thin Kitchner and short, broad Gilson.
-Gilson saw and approached them, his short stature allowing him to walk in the low trench without having to crouch.
+“Just you, me and the twins,” he gestured at tall, thin Kitchner and short, broad Gilson.
+Gilson approached them, his short stature allowing him to walk in the low trench without having to crouch.
 He was their commanding officer now.
 “Is he okay?” he asked Wells.
 “We need to move.”